97HumzaAli/IT-Labs/Virtual-Lab-Setup/README.md

 ## Kali Linux

 ### Steps
-1. Created a new Kali Linux VM in Oracle VirtualBox and allocated CPU, RAM, and storage resources.
+1. Downloaded the pre-built VirtualBox image from the official Kali Linux website.
-2. Mounted the Kali Linux ISO and booted into the installer.
+2. Extracted the package and imported the VM into Oracle VirtualBox (blue Kali logo file).
-3. Configured installation options (language, keyboard layout, disk setup).
+3. Adjusted CPU, RAM, and storage resources as needed for performance.
-4. Completed installation and verified the VM successfully booted into the Kali Linux desktop.
+4. Started the VM and logged in with the default credentials (`kali:kali`).
-5. Confirmed terminal access and basic network connectivity.
+5. Verified successful installation by accessing the Kali desktop environment and opening a terminal.

 ## Windows Server 2022